 Frequently Asked Questions

-- I want to be a clinical psychologist.
-Is yours the right program for me?
+- I want to be a clinical psychologist - is this the right program for me?

-- I want to be a school psychologist.
-Is yours the right program for me?
+- I want to be a school psychologist - is this the right program for me?

 - Can I be accepted conditionally while I take some of the undergraduate courses I lack?